This post may contain affiliate links. For more information, please read the full disclosure policy here.

 Sydney has more fun-filled, family-friendly and renowned attractions

 Melbourne does win when it comes to cultural attractions.
 However, its Federation Square and Flinders Street Station can’t compete with Sydney’s world-renowned landmarks like the Sydney Opera House and Sydney Harbour Bridge.
 We’ve mentioned quite a few Sydney attractions already.
-But other attractions not to be missed include Taronga Zoo, Darling Harbour, the Australian Museum, Sydney Fish Market and The Rocks – one of Australia’s oldest neighbourhoods.
+Other attractions that should not be missed include Taronga Zoo, Darling Harbour, the Australian Museum, Sydney Fish Market, and The Rocks, one of Australia’s oldest neighbourhoods.

 Read more: 8 fun things to do in Sydney